sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

     ![Create an answer file](images\create-answer-file.png)

-    Reference: Please refer to the [WSIM overview](https://technet.microsoft.com/en-us/library/hh825214.aspx) on Technet for more information on Windows System Image Manager (SIM) user interface.
+    Reference: Please refer to the [WSIM overview](https://technet.microsoft.com/library/hh825214.aspx) for more information on Windows System Image Manager (SIM) user interface.

 1. Click **File** > **Select Windows Image**.
 Browse to E:\MyWindows\Sources\\*Install.wim*.
 A Catalog file will be created (.clg file) for that specific wim.